 The Committee evaluates the Chief Executive Officer's compensation annually.
 The primary standards which the Committee considers with regard to the Chief Executive Officer's compensation are substantially the same as those described with regard to executive officers in general.
-The Committee wished to reward the Chief Executive Officer with a one-time cash payment for his success in conceiving of MediTek and negotiating its successful sale.
-Further, the Committee assesses past performance, ability to deliver predicted results and expectation of further contributions to the Company.
+Further, the Committee assesses past performance, ability to deliver predicted results and anticipated future contributions to the Company's growth.

 The Committee believes that the Company has prospered under Mr. Mendelson's leadership.
 Specifically, the Company has expanded its aerospace product line while restructuring its aerospace operations, and successfully entered and sold a new, profitable line of business, which grew substantially since its commencement.
+Under Mr. Mendelson's tenure, the Company has completed a key strategic alliance with a major airline and five other significant strategic acquisitions and in fiscal 1998, successfully negotiated a \$120 million credit facility with a syndicate of banks.

-The Committee desires to continue to induce Mr. Mendelson to devote substantially all of his time and effort to the Company and to forego other potentially lucrative business transactions.
+The Committee believes it is important to continue to induce Mr. Mendelson to devote substantially all of his professional time and effort to the Company and to forego other potentially lucrative business transactions.
 In doing so, the Committee has considered Mr. Mendelson's other successful business activities unrelated to the Company.

 Further, the Company's commercial bank has required that the Company retain Mr. Mendelson's services in order to obtain and retain its credit facility.
-The Company's lender has also required that Mr. Mendelson and his family maintain their present ownership position in the Company in order to retain the credit facility.
-These requirements were made at the lender's sole request as part of the

-Company's loan agreement with the lender.
+The Company's lender has also required that Mr. Mendelson and his family maintain substantially all of their present ownership position in the Company in order to retain the credit facility.
+These requirements were made at the lender's sole request as part of the Company's loan agreement with the lender.
 Accordingly, the Board believes that it is essential to ensure Mr. Mendelson's continued management of the Company by providing him with sufficient incentive to remain as the Company's Chief Executive Officer and to induce him to maintain his significant investment in the Company.

-The Committee ascribes to the well established business philosophy that equity ownership by management is essential.
-Accordingly, because Mr. Mendelson has made a substantial equity commitment to the Company, the Committee finds it necessary and appropriate to consider this factor in establishing Mr. Mendelson's compensation level.
+The Committee believes that equity ownership by management is essential.
+Accordingly, because Mr. Mendelson has made a substantial equity commitment to the Company, the Committee believes it should consider this factor in establishing Mr. Mendelson's compensation level.

-1996 STOCK OPTION GRANTS
+1998 STOCK OPTION GRANTS

-As discussed previously in this report, the Committee believes that stock options are a critical method of aligning shareholder and management interests because such options are likely to cause managers to reap economic reward only if other shareholders gain.
-Further, in order to compete with other, larger corporations for top-quality acquisitions and management talent, the Board recognizes that it must supply its managers with the opportunity to realize large financial gains upon the successful implementation of their goals and objectives.
+As discussed previously in this report, the Committee believes that stock options are a successful method of aligning shareholder and management interests because such options will cause managers to reap economic reward only if other shareholders gain.
+Further, in order to compete with other, larger corporations for high-quality acquisitions and management talent, the Committee understands that the Company must supply its managers with the opportunity to realize large financial gains upon the successful implementation of their goals and objectives.